-The Fourth of July is just around the corner—Happy Independence Day!
-In addition to yardwork, bug-proofing your lawn, and collecting party supplies, you need to consider your pet’s safety, too.
-Us humans might enjoy the thunder and brilliant display of fireworks, but it can be a terrifying experience for our furry friends.
+Fourth of July is just around the corner—Happy Independence Day!
+In addition to yard work, bug-proofing your lawn, and collecting party supplies, you need to consider your pet’s safety.
+Humans might enjoy the thunder and brilliant display of fireworks, but it can be a terrifying experience for our furry friends.
 Did you know July 5th is the busiest day of the year for animal shelters?
-An influx of lost pets fleeing from firecracker noises flood local shelters, and sadly some of these pets never find their way back home.
-To help your dog or cat have as much fun as you this weekend, follow these 10 simple guidelines to keep your pets safe this fourth of July.
+An influx of lost pets fleeing firecracker noises flood local shelters.
+Sadly, some of these pets never find their way back home.
+Follow these 10 simple guidelines to keep your pets safe this Fourth of July.

 Keep Your Pets Inside

 On July 4th—and the days just before and after the holiday—keep your pets inside.
 Even outside dogs and cats should be kept safely indoors.
 The loud noises of fireworks can cause your pet to break their restraint or attempt to escape your backyard, accidentally harming themselves or others in the process.

 Create a Safe Space for Your Pet